Reapor-Yurnero/LemonDBFS/README.md

 # LemonDBFS

-A fuse file system cooperated with [LemonDB](https://github.com/Reapor-Yurnero/LemonDB) to handle queries and tables
+A fuse file system cooperated with [LemonDB](https://github.com/Reapor-Yurnero/LemonDB) to handle queries and tables. (extension of VE482 Lab8)

 ## Usage